Full-time: 3 Years

 You will also be able to refocus your production specialisms by choosing two out of the three production pathways that you have studied during the previous two years.
 This narrowing of focus is designed to facilitate your engagement in a deeper, more detailed and intensive production of work.

-This sees the culmination of the traditional broadcast pathways in terms of Radio Production 3 and Television Production 3 production in the creation, production, development and delivery of more substantial and deeper broadcast media artifacts.
+This sees the culmination of the traditional broadcast pathways in terms of Radio Production 3 and Television Production 3 in the creation, production, development and delivery of more substantial and deeper broadcast media artifacts.
 Whilst the Digital Publishing 3 option will enable you to interrogate the impact of digital devices and technologies that can be employed to support, or even extend, the users experience of traditional broadcast media artifacts.
 With specific focus on media convergence you will be able address and create transmedia artifacts, immersive second screen products, speculative methods of content access and consumption that will align and compliment current and future forms of traditional broadcast media production.

 There are a variety of assessments which play to a number of strengths.
 You will get the opportunity to succeed in digital publishing, radio and television production work, written work, oral presentations, group work, work based learning and independent study.
 Whilst some assessments are designed to demonstrate cumulative understandings and key skills, for example critical essays, presentations or production work, others require reflection on the creative production or learning process such as the completion of digital journals, research reports and formal cogent presentations.
 Feedback is always constructive and encouraging whilst adhering to rigorous assessment criteria.
 Requirements for assessments progress each year, and assessments are designed to facilitate the meeting of the learning outcomes.